IBM/science-result-extractor/README.md

 2) For the ARC-PDN corpus, the original pdf files can be downloaded from the [ACL Anthology Reference Corpus (Version 20160301)](https://acl-arc.comp.nus.edu.sg/).
 We use papers from ACL(P)/EMNLP(D)/NAACL(N) between 2010 and 2015.
 After uncompressing the downloaded PDF files, put the PDF files into the corresponding directories under the /data/ARC-PDN/ folder, e.g., copy D10 to /data/ARC-PDN/D/D10.

 3) We release the parsed NLP-TDMS and ARC-PDN corpora.
 [NlpTDMSReader](nlpLeaderboard/src/main/java/com/ibm/sre/data/corpus/NlpTDMSReader.java) and [ArcPDNReader](nlpLeaderboard/src/main/java/com/ibm/sre/data/corpus/ArcPDNReader.java) in the corpus package illustrate how to read section and table contents from PDF files in these two corpora.

+## train a model to extract TDM mentions
+We release the TDMSci corpus (under the data folder).
+The dataset is in the standard CoNLL format.

 ## Citing science-result-extractor
 Please cite the following paper when using science-result-extractor: